Political status of Taiwan: PRC's conditions on a future military intervention

 It has been interpreted that these criteria encompass the scenario of Taiwan developing nuclear weapons (see main article Taiwan and weapons of mass destruction also Timeline of the Republic of China's nuclear program).

 The third condition has especially caused a stir in Taiwan as the term "indefinitely" is open to interpretation.
-It has also been viewed by some as meaning that preserving the ambiguous status quo is not acceptable to the PRC, although the PRC stated on many occasions that there is no explicit timetable for unification.
+It has also been viewed by some as meaning that preserving the ambiguous status quo is not acceptable to the PRC, although the PRC stated on a number of occasions that there is no explicit timetable for unification.

 Concern over a formal declaration of de jure Taiwan independence is a strong impetus for the military buildup between Taiwan and mainland China.
 The former US Bush administration publicly declared that given the status quo, it would not aid Taiwan if it were to declare independence unilaterally.